 Phone - you can collect customer details over the phone, using a bank or provider-approved script.

 Paper Direct Debit Requests

 Paper Direct Debit request forms have a number of mandatory details that need to be included on each request.

-The BECS procedures provides full details, and is available from your bank.
+The BECS procedures provide full details, and are available from your bank.

 Your bank will need to approve all request forms before you use them with your customers.

 Once a paper request form has been completed and returned to you, it should be retained as proof that your customer has authorised a Direct Debit payment.